Economic and Political Overview

 Main Sectors of Industry

-Compared to other Latin nations, Agriculture has a smaller contribution to Venezuela's economy.
-The agricultural sector represents 5% of the Venezuelan GDP and employs 7.9% of the active population.
-The main agricultural products of the country are corn, soy, sugar cane, rice, cotton, bananas, vegetables, coffee, cocoa, beef and pork meat, milk, eggs and fish.
-However, Venezuela enjoys important natural resources, such as petroleum (their main natural resource), gas, gold and silver mines, bauxite, and diamonds.
-According to the OPEC, the country’s proved resources in petroleum would reach 302,809 million of barrels which puts it at the first place in the world in front of Saudi Arabia.
-Actually, despite a continuous decline of the petroleum production for the past few years, Venezuela remains largely dependent on revenue from petroleum, which accounts for nearly all of its earnings from exportation and for almost half of the government’s revenue.
-In 2022, the country agricultural production increased, especially that of corn, rice, and coffee.
+Compared to other Latin nations, agriculture has a smaller contribution to Venezuela's economy.
+The agricultural sector represents 5% of the Venezuelan GDP and employs 12% of the active population (World Bank, latest data available).
+The main agricultural products of the country are corn, soy, sugar cane, rice, cotton, bananas, vegetables, coffee, cocoa, beef, and pork meat, milk, eggs, and fish.
+However, Venezuela enjoys important natural resources, such as petroleum (their main natural resource), gas, gold, and silver mines, bauxite, and diamonds.

-The service sector represents 51.7% of the GDP and employs 76.8% of the active population, making it a major source of revenue and jobs.
+The service sector represents 51.7% of the GDP and employs 71% of the active population, making it a major source of revenue and jobs.
 The sector includes banking and finance, real estate, education, medicine, governmental agencies, hotels and restaurants, as well as entertainment.
-Together, these activities represent more than two thirds of the total employment in Venezuela.
-Although the COVID-19 crisis negatively impacted the Venezuelan economy as a whole, the services sector was hit the hardest, and it's still feeling the impacts of the pandemic.
+Together, these activities represent more than two-thirds of the total employment in Venezuela.

 Breakdown of Economic Activity By Sector Agriculture Industry Services